krscoolhub/Data-warehouse/README.md

 However, the snowflake schema can also be more complex and harder to query than the STAR schema, as it requires more joins to access the data.
 It is also more resource-intensive, as it requires more storage space and may take longer to query and analyze the data.

 Overall, the snowflake schema is a useful approach for organizing and storing data in a data warehouse, but it is important to carefully consider the trade-offs between the benefits and drawbacks when deciding whether to use it.

+# Star schema vs snowflake schema
+The STAR schema and the snowflake schema are both types of database schemas that are commonly used in data warehousing and business intelligence (BI) systems.
+Both schemas are based on the idea of a central fact table, which contains the measures or data points that are used for analysis, and a series of dimension tables, which provide context and additional information about the data in the fact table.

+However, there are some key differences between the two schemas:

+Normalization: The main difference between the STAR schema and the snowflake schema is the degree of normalization.
+The STAR schema is a denormalized schema, which means that the data is stored in a single table and is not divided into smaller, more specific tables.
+In contrast, the snowflake schema is a partially normalized schema, which means that the data in the dimension tables is divided into smaller, more specific tables, which are known as "snowflaked" dimensions.

+Redundancy: The STAR schema can result in more redundancy, as it stores the same data in multiple places.
+This can make it more difficult to update and maintain the data, as changes need to be made in multiple locations.
+In contrast, the snowflake schema can reduce redundancy, as it stores data in a more granular and specific way.
+This can make it easier to update and maintain the data, as changes only need to be made in a single location.

+Query performance: The STAR schema is generally easier to query and analyze than the snowflake schema, as it requires fewer joins to access the data.
+However, the snowflake schema can be more accurate and less prone to data inconsistencies, as it stores data in a more granular and specific way.

+Overall, the choice between the STAR schema and the snowflake schema depends on the specific needs and requirements of the organization.
+It is important to carefully consider the trade-offs between the benefits and drawbacks of each schema when deciding which one to use.